puppetlabs/vmpooler/README.md

     provider: vsphere
 ```

-See the provided YAML configuration example, [vmpooler.yaml.example](vmpooler.yaml.example), for additional configuration options and parameters.
+See the provided YAML configuration example, [vmpooler.yaml.example](vmpooler.yaml.example), for additional configuration options and parameters or for supporting multiple providers.

 ### Running via Docker